 Dual Enrollment Programs

-Nine AVIC members participate in the Vermont Dual Enrollment program: Champlain College, Burlington College, College of St. Joseph, Southern Vermont College, Green Mountain College, Marlboro College, New England Culinary Institute, Norwich University and SIT.
+Nine AVIC members participate in the Vermont Dual Enrollment program: Champlain College, Marlboro College, and Norwich University.

 In addition, other AVIC members have their own dual enrollment programs that offer generous discounts to high school students; none of the tuition figures account for financial aid adjustments.